 There is not one that is good or bad, both can be good and both can be bad.
 It depends on how you use them, but it should be to your advantage to know exactly how they work.
 I’m going to give you an example on when things didn’t go really well.
 We had in my office, some doctors came in, and they had already…had a mortgage where they purchased a $400,000 home with a $200,000 mortgage.

 So basically, they had a down payment of $200,000 and a mortgage of $200,000.
 So, it’s very simple.
-Two doctors, they had good income, extremely high down payment, good property, any bank would give them an approval.
+Two doctors, they had a good income, extremely high down payment, good property, any bank would give them an approval.
 What happened to them is that they had a baby and then they both went to school at the same time.

-So, their financial situation deteriorated and also they had a lot of time constraint because of the new studies and the baby.
+Their financial situation deteriorated and also they had a lot of time constraint because of the new studies and the baby.
 So, they began skipping their Visa payments every month.
 So where they would skip one month, they would catch up the following month.
 They would skip one month, they would catch up the following month.
 Just a minor thing in their finances.
 A few years later, they went back to the same lender that approved this loan, and they requested an additional $50,000 to increase their current mortgage, so they can pay off some high-interest loans that they have acquired over the last two years.

-Their bank reviewed their profile.
+The bank reviewed their profile.
 They knew they were doctors.
 They knew they had a good property, good down payment, so initially, they said, “No problem.
 We’ll increase it by $50,000.”
 What happened next is that in the due diligence process, the bank reviewed their credit and their credit history was really low because of what happened to their Visa payments.

 “The type of Mortgage Registration in your Title will dictate who has the control, you or the bank”